LakshanMartin/OOSE/Assignments/Assignment1/ElectricityNetwork/README.md

 ## Additional Notes

-1. Given that the assignment specification did not explicitly describe how 'Root-Leaf Nodes' should be represented, I have made an assumption to represent it in the following format:
+1. Given that the assignment specification did not explicitly describe how 'Root-Leaf Nodes' should be represented, I have made an assumption to represent it in the following format for the input and output csv files:

    ```
    city